Conquistador: Birth of the Spanish Kingdom

 After his father's death in 1479, Ferdinand II of Aragón married Isabella I of Castile, unifying both kingdoms and creating the Kingdom of Spain.
-He later tried to incorporate the kingdom of Portugal by marriage.
+He later tried to incorporate the Kingdom of Portugal by marriage.
 Notably, Isabella supported Columbus' first voyage that launched the Spanish conquistadors into action.

 The Iberian Peninsula was largely divided before the hallmark of this marriage.
 Five independent kingdoms: Portugal in the West, Aragon and Navarre in the East, Castile in the large center, and Granada in the south, all had independent sovereignty and competing interests.
 The conflict between Christians and Muslims to control Iberia, which started with North Africa's Muslim invasion in 711, lasted from the years 718 to 1492.
 Christians, fighting for control, successfully pushed the Muslims back to Granada, which was the Muslims' last control of the Iberian Peninsula.

 The marriage between Ferdinand of Aragon and Isabel of Castile resulted in joint rule by the spouses of the two kingdoms, honoured as the "Catholic Monarchs" by Pope Alexander VI.
-Together, the Crown Kings saw about the fall of Granada, victory over the Muslim minority, and expulsion or forcibly converted Jews and non-Christians to turn Iberia into a religious homogeneity.
+Together, the Catholic Monarchs saw about the fall of Granada, victory over the Muslim minority, and expulsion or forced conversion of Muslims, Jews, and other non-Christians to turn Iberia into a religious homogeneity.